 I used to think that you had to apply to 50 proofreading jobs just to find one legitimate prospect.
-While there’s some truth to that belief when you’re applying to the wrong positions–there’s definitely a way to avoid the hassle and cut right to the best online proofreading jobs for beginners, intermediates, and academic professionals.
+While there’s some truth to that belief when you’re applying to the wrong proofreading websites–there’s definitely a way to avoid the hassle and cut right to the best online proofreading jobs for beginners, intermediates, and academic professionals.

-Once you have experience under your belt, you can work directly with clients and make the most money proofreading.
+Once you have experience under your belt, you can work directly with clients to make the most money proofreading.
 However, if you’re coming to the industry with a blank slate, applying to some proofreading jobs can get you that first paycheck much sooner.

 Most proofreading jobs for beginners will turn into a lucrative side income or even replace your full-time income when you’ve proven your skills, increased your proofreading speed, and ultimately provide the best final piece every time.

 Proofreading Jobs for Beginners

-To get started proofreading for the first time, check out these beginner proofreader jobs first.
+To get paid to proofread for the first time, check out these beginner proofreader jobs first.
 You don’t need a degree or extensive experience to get a position with these companies, but you do need to have impeccable grammar skills and attention to detail.

 1. Start a Business Website (Recommended)